unascribed/Ears/README.md

   <h3 align="center">Faithful fancy fashion features for fuzzy folk.</h3>
 </p>

+**The GitHub repository for Ears is now a [mirror of the Gitea repository](https://git.sleeping.town/unascribed/Ears).** GitHub-side issues will still be responded to.

 Ears is a player model customization mod available for a dizzying number of Minecraft versions.

 Get it and/or learn more at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/ears), [Modrinth](https://modrinth.com/mod/ears),